 The operational model – this is the way a biotech company delivers its product to market.
 The working model includes concepts such as manufacturing sites’ choice and the outsourcing of materials and services.

-The core values and culture – these are things that allow people to bring out the best in them.
+The core values and culture – are things that allow people to bring out the best in them.
 The core values help create a culture, which improves collaboration between people within an organization across departments, making them more efficient and effective.

 1. Artificial Intelligence